Important factors to consider in residence planning

 Permanent residents are required to spend at least two years of a five-year period in Australia, or demonstrate significant ties to Australia, in order to maintain their residence status.

 The Australian visa application process is very structured and based on laws, regulations, policy, and legislative instruments.
-Application processing time frames differ significantly by visa type.
+The application processing time is nine to twelve months but may differ according to the visa type.
 The Department of Immigration has a priority processing tier under which visa applications that yield the greatest benefit to the country (skilled visas) will be assessed quicker than those with less benefit (family visas).

 There are six visa streams under the Business Innovation and Investment Program and the Business Talent Program.